 CGU is an approved institution for in-service, off-duty educational benefits provided by the Veterans Administration.
 Students eligible for VA benefits should contact the Registrar’s Office prior to the first day of the semester to ensure funds are available.

-Borrow From Private Services
+Borrow From Private Lender